 His factory also suffered damage due to the major cracks caused in the building walls.
 He contacted his insurers to settle his claim.

-Since he had taken an earthquake extension coverage in his fire insurance policy, the owner of the textile factory was able to cover his losses successfully.
-He was compensated for the full amount of damage to his premises as his claim was approved due to the earthquake extension clause mentioned in his fire insurance policy.
+Since he took an earthquake extension coverage in his fire insurance policy, the owner of the textile factory was able to cover his losses successfully.
+Gave him compensation for the full amount of damage to his premises as approved by his claim due to the earthquake extension clause mentioned in his fire insurance policy.